-So, what are these critical components of a proposal?
-To answer this question, an effective and persuasive IRB proposal should possess or reflect:
+What are these critical components of such a proposal?
+An effective and persuasive IRB proposal should possess or reflect:

 Mirroring these components, the “action steps” given here are divided into four main sections: Defining the Objectives, Choosing the Method, Understanding the Ethics, and Putting Your Work in Context.
 Once a reader has carefully gone through these steps, we believe that the writing of the actual IRB proposal will prove not too difficult.
-We hope that this framework is intuitive, and we wish you well on your journey from novice researchers to seasoned ones.
+We hope that this framework is user-friendly, and we wish you well on your research journey!

 Section Goal: You will write a set of specific and actionable research objectives, which can later be inserted into an IRB proposal.

 Section Prerequisites: None.Go to Section 1